Symbion

 Symbion is a genus of commensal aquatic animals, less than 0.5 mm wide, found living attached to the mouthparts of cold-water lobsters.
 They have sac-like bodies, and three distinctly different forms in different parts of their two-stage life-cycle.
-They appear so different from other animals that they were assigned their own, new phylum Cycliophora shortly after they were discovered in 1995.
-This was the first new phylum of multicelled organism to be discovered since the Loricifera in 1983.
+They appear so different from other animals that they were assigned their phylum, Cycliophora, shortly after being discovered in 1995.
+Cycliophora was the first new phylum of multicelled organism to be discovered since the Loricifera in 1983.

 Taxonomy

-Symbion was discovered in 1995 by Reinhardt Kristensen and Peter Funch on the mouthparts of the Norway lobster (Nephrops norvegicus).
+Symbion pandora was discovered in 1995 by Reinhardt Kristensen and Peter Funch on the mouthparts of the Norway lobster (Nephrops norvegicus).
 Other, related, species have since been discovered on: